 - 17. Dr. Killian noted that the time was drawing to an end and said that the Board would make a strong recommendation on an intensive research program - 18.
 Mr. Murphy asked if the Director had noted any difference in the philosophy of the State Department in regard to intelligence.
-He noted that the Department had played quite a role during the Cuban

-State attitude and noted that it and others had been quite timid on the U-2 and other intelligence activities.
+He noted that the Department had played quite a role during the Cuban crisis.
+Mr. McCone said yes, he thought there had been a change in the State attitude and noted that it and others had been quite timid on the U-2 and other intelligence activities.
 He said that he was having a recapitulation made of the inhibitions on intelligence operations which might interest the Board.
-He cited the fact that we had been prevented from covering China, North Vietnam and North Korea.
-He said that a second U-2 had been sent to and that the wraps had been taken off on the other hand, every time there was an overflight State got very nervous and had made several telephone
+He cited the fact that we had been prevented from covering China North Vietnam and North Korea.
+He said that a second U-2 had been sent to and that the wraps had been taken off Far Eastern reconnaissance.
+On the other hand, every time there was an overflight State got very nervous and had made several telephone calls.